nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 <!-- @@author Shannonwje -->
 ### Marking an item as bought: `MARK`
 Marks an item from the list at the specified index as bought.
-When first added initially, the item will have the status `[0]` to indicate that it is unmarked.
+When first added initially, the item will have the status `[X]` to indicate that it is un-marked.
 After marking the item as bought, the status of item becomes `[B]`.

 Format: `MARK INDEX`

-* The `INDEX` should be a number.
+* The `INDEX` should be a **positive whole number**.
 * The `INDEX` should not be out of bounds of the shopping list.
   * Out of bounds indexes include negative indexes & indexes that are greater than the size of the shopping list.
 * Indexes that are not numbers or are out of bounds will produce an error message indicating the error of the index.